cis-ash/MM-Bundle-Launcher/README.md

 #### Background

 In `Launcher.tscn` edit the children of `Background`.
 You can use sprites or a tiled TextureRect node.
 Simple effects can be applied to it using ColorRect nodes/other images with CanvasItemMaterial set to different mixing modes.
 If you already know how to use Godot I'm sure you can come up with some fun shaders or animations to put there.

+**IMPORTANT DETAIL**
+Project is currently configured in a way where the users with any monitor size and aspect ratio will see the same amount of the scene vertically.
+If the user has a 4:3 aspect ratio they will not see the sides of what is in the thin blue border.
+If they have an ultra wide monitor they will see beyond the thin blue border.
+Because of this please make sure to add a bit of padding around what the camera would normally see.

 #### Quit Launcher Pop-Up